cncf/wg-ci/README.md

 The CI Working Group meets on the 4th Tuesday of every month at 12PM PT (USA Pacific)

-## Next meeting: TBD
+## Next meeting: Tuesday, January 28th, 2020
-- Note: CI Working Group calls on Tuesday, Nov 26 and Tuesday, Dec 24 are cancelled due to holiday.
+- Note: CI Working Group calls on Tuesday, Nov 26 and Tuesday, Dec 24 are cancelled due to holiday
-- Next meeting may be rescheduled to first week of December 2019 (TBD)

 Agenda and Notes: http://tinyurl.com/cncf-ci-wg-notes